dappnode/DAppNodeDocs/docs/user/guides/access/vpn.md

 </p>

 You can obtain the configuration scanning the QR you obtain on the vpn/WireGuard view, download the file and import it or copy the contain of the configuration.

+> :warning: If it seems that you can't connect to your DAppNode, check the [troubleshooting steps here](../../../user/faq/troubleshooting#why-cant-i-connect-via-vpn-to-my-dappnode)

 ## OpenVPN